darinz/ML/README.md

 ## Complementary Learning Resources

-For additional practical machine learning topics not covered in this theoretical curriculum, explore **[Practical Statistical Learning (PSL)](https://github.com/darinz/PSL)**.
+For additional practical machine learning topics not covered in this curriculum, explore **[Practical Statistical Learning (PSL)](https://github.com/darinz/PSL)**.
 This complementary resource covers:

-- **Regression and Classification Trees**: Decision tree algorithms, CART, random forests, and ensemble methods
+- **Regression and Classification Trees**: Decision tree algorithms, random forests, and ensemble methods
 - **Recommender Systems**: Collaborative filtering, content-based methods, and hybrid approaches
 - **Statistical Learning Methods**: Additional statistical approaches and techniques

 PSL provides a more applied, hands-on approach that complements the theoretical foundations covered in this repository.

 **[Applied Machine Learning (AML)](https://github.com/darinz/AML)**.
-This curriculum focuses on practical implementation and application of machine learning algorithms, covering end-to-end workflows, real-world projects, and deployment strategies.
-AML is ideal for learners seeking hands-on experience and applied skills in building and deploying ML systems.
+This curriculum focuses on practical implementation and application of machine learning algorithms.
+AML is ideal for learners seeking hands-on experience and applied skills in building ML systems.

 ## Table of Contents